mindspore-ai/docs/tutorials/experts/source_en/debug/dump.md

 ### Asynchronous Dump Data Analysis Sample

-In order to better demonstrate the process of using dump to save and analyze data, we provide a set of [complete sample script] (https://gitee.com/mindspore/docs/tree/master/docs/sample_code/dump) , you only need to execute `bash run_async_dump.sh` for asynchronous dump.
+In order to better demonstrate the process of using dump to save and analyze data, we provide a set of [complete sample script](https://gitee.com/mindspore/docs/tree/master/docs/sample_code/dump) , you only need to execute `bash run_async_dump.sh` for asynchronous dump.

 Through the asynchronous Dump function, the data files generated by the operator asynchronous Dump can be obtained.
 If `file_format` in the Dump configure file is set to "npy", then the step 1, 2 in the follows steps can be skipped.
 If `file_format` is not set or set to "bin", the tensor files need to be converted to `.npy` format.

-1. Parse the dumped file using `msaccucmp.py` provied in the run package, the path where the `msaccucmp.py` file is located may be different on different environments You can find it through the find command:
+1. Parse the dumped file using `msaccucmp.py` provied in the run package, the path where the `msaccucmp.py` file is located may be different on different environments.
+You can find it through the `find` command:

     ```bash
     find ${run_path} -name "msaccucmp.py"